grafana/grafana/docs/sources/panels/transformations.md

   - Heatmap
   - Logs

-## Types of Transformations
+## Apply a transformation

+Transformations are available from the Transform tab in the bottom pane of the Panel Editor, next to the Queries tab.

+1. Navigate to the panel that you want to add transformations, click the panel title and then click **Edit**.
+1. Click the **Transform** tab.
+1. Click a transformation to select it.

+   A transformation row appears that allows you to configure the transformation options.

+   Click **Add transformation** to apply another transformation.
+Keep in mind that the next transformation acts on the result set returned by the previous transformation.

+   If you have trouble, click the bug icon to [debug your transformations](#debug-transformations).

+   Click the trash can icon to permanently remove a transformation.

+## Transformation types and options

 Grafana comes with the following transformations:

-Reduce - Reduce all rows or data points to a single value using a function like max, min, mean, or last.
+- Reduce - Reduce all rows or data points to a single value using a function like max, min, mean, or last.
-Filter by name - Filter a result set’s fields by name.
+- Filter by name - Filter a result set’s fields by name.
 This might be useful when you want to show only part of your result set.
-Filter by query - Filter a result set by the refId of the query.
+- Filter by query - Filter a result set by the refId of the query.
 This might be useful when your result set consists of multiple time series and you want to show only some of them.
-Organize fields - Order, filter, and rename the fields in a result set.
-This transformation is useful when your result set contains for instance non human-readable field names or when you want to display a table and alter the order of the columns.
+- Organize fields - Order, filter, and rename the fields in a result set.
+This transformation is useful when your result set contains for instance non human-readable field names or when - you want to display a table and alter the order of the columns.
-Join by field - Join multiple time series from a result set by field.
+- Join by field - Join multiple time series from a result set by field.
-Add field from calculation - Create new fields that are the result of result set row calculation.
+- Add field from calculation - Create new fields that are the result of result set row calculation.
-Labels to fields - Group a series by time and return labels as fields.
+- Labels to fields - Group a series by time and return labels as fields.

+Keep reading for detailed descriptions of each type of transformation and the options available for each, as well as suggestions for how to use them.

+### Reduce

+## Debug transformations

+To see the input and the output result sets of the transformation, click the bug icon on the right side of the transformation row.

+Grafana displays the transformation debug view below the transformation row.

+{{< docs-imagebox img="/img/docs/transformations/debug-transformations-7-0.png" class="docs-image--no-shadow" max-width= "1000px" >}}